apache/apex-site/src/md/contributing.md

 1. When adding new files, please include the Apache v2.0 license header.
   - From the top level directory, run `mvn license:check -Dlicense.skip=false` to check correct header formatting.
   - Run `mvn license:format -Dlicense.skip=false` to automatically add the header when missing.
 1. Once your feature is complete, submit the pull request on github against `master`.
+Use the JIRA number (e.g. APEXCORE-123) as prefix in the pull request title.
+This will ensure the information is attached to the JIRA ticket automatically.
 1. If you want specific people to review your pull request, use the `@` notation in Github comments to mention that user, and request that he/she reviews your changes.
 1. Check the status of the pull request and ensure the Travis CI build is successful.
 If not, inspect the linked build log for details.
   - If build fails due to license headers, follow instructions above.